Christ is Risen! He is Risen Indeed!

 Search orthodoxkansas.org

-Search the web using
+Search the web using Yahoo Search

 options

 This site is authored and maintained by David Yetter dyetter@math.ksu.edu, who serves the St. Mary Magdalene Chapel as a lowly subdeacon and Council Chairman.
-The frames version of the St. Mary Magdalene webpage was produced by Christian Yetter.

 Did you find us through a search engine?
 If so, you probably have EVRSoft's free Fastsubmit service to thank.
 If you have a website, you can so what orthodoxkansas.org did and submit it to search engines using the graphic link below.
 (Posting this link in gratitude is the one 'cost' of the service).